instructed-glacier-model/igm-doc/docs/Running.md

 # Running IGM

-[SHOULD THAT INTRO BE WITH NEXT `hydra`-specific folder?]

-Once IGM is installed, running IGM is done by running in a terminal:
+Once IGM is installed, it can be executed by entering the following command in a terminal:

 ```
 igm_run +experiment=params